-Tax directives are issued in accordance with paragraph 9(1), 9(3), 10, 11 and 11A of the Fourth Schedule, authorising employers how to deduct employees' tax from certain remuneration.
+Tax directives are issued in accordance with paragraph 2(2B), 9(1), 9(3), 10, 11 and 11A of the Fourth Schedule, instructing employers to withhold a specific amount or specific percentage of employees' tax from certain remuneration.
 Tax directives are always issued in relation to a specific tax year.